Post Op Care for Dental Implants

 - Creamed Cereals

-- Soups (be careful-not too hot)
+- Soups (not to hot)